linagora/tmail-flutter/README.md

 ![LOGO](https://user-images.githubusercontent.com/6462404/169949991-bd72462e-fdb8-4a07-9c35-1d2c0c28f4ee.png)

-This project aims at providing a multi-plateform mobile email application, running the [JMAP protocol](https://jmap.io/) and will also deliver additional features to the [TMail back-end](https://github.com/linagora/tmail-backend).
+This project aims at providing a multi-platform mobile email application, running the [JMAP protocol](https://jmap.io/) and will also deliver additional features to the [TMail back-end](https://github.com/linagora/tmail-backend).

 Here is how TMail looks like on a phone: